 Here we are inspired to ask: can we draw more far-reaching conclusions from this?
 Do these findings shatter the accepted images of the various branches of Hasidism, enabling us to determine that such ideas are not characteristic of one certain group or another?
 In my opinion, the answer to this is negative.
 First of all, because outside of Peshischa circles, R. Menachem Mendel was the exception that proved the rule.
 Even if we find such values in small doses here and there in the writings of other thinkers in the hasidic space, we do not find them in a concentrated fashion, except for in the schools of Peshischa and Kosov.
 Therefore, this seems to be a difference in emphasis.
 But as I have shown elsewhere, in traditional cultures, a change in emphasis should sometimes be understood as an important and even revolutionary contribution.

-Secondly, and more importantly, even after identifying the shared characteristics, a significant and crucial difference remains: for R. Menachem Mendel, individualism, the “truth” and anti-magical sentiment remains the province of tzaddikim only, while R. Simcha Bunem seems to have demanded this for all who came to receive his instruction.
+Secondly, and more importantly, even after identifying the shared characteristics, a significant and crucial difference remains: for R. Menachem Mendel, individualism, the “truth” and anti-magical sentiment remains the province of tzaddikim only, while R. Simcha Bunem seems to have demanded this of all who came to receive his instruction.
 This is a pivotal difference, because the Peshischa method of spiritual inquiry is what led many to consider it an eccentric Hasidism – fresh, revolutionary, even “anarchic.”
 Placing this spiritual search in the hands of tzaddikim alone removes the revolutionary barb from this method.
-Further, it transforms the revolutionary innovation into yet another prerogative of the class of tzaddikim, another level in the effort to glorify them and place them on a pedestal above the masses.
+Further, it transforms a revolutionary innovation into yet another prerogative of the class of tzaddikim, another level in the effort to glorify them and place them on a pedestal above the masses.

 Yet here we must stop and recall that Peshischa was also very distant from the “democratic,” egalitarian spirit that treated the masses benevolently.
 Instead, Peshischa radiated a distinctly elitist attitude and viewed itself as designed for elite individuals only.
 Even if these elite Jews were not necessarily members of the tzaddik class, clearly its leaders and members did not think that personal, deep spiritual inquiry was appropriate for every human being.
 Here we identify two types of elitism.
-On one side is the elitism of the tzaddik, which in the relevant period can be considered a type of institutionalized elitism directed toward the aristocracy in the stages of development.
-On The other stands an elitism of the meritocracy, which pertained to “real” individuals of refinement, without relation to their status.
+The one is the elitism of the tzaddik, which in the relevant period can be considered a type of institutionalized elitism directed toward the aristocracy in the stages of development.
+The other is an elitism of meritocracy, which pertained to “real” individuals of refinement, without relation to their status.
 In this context, Piekarz’s statement resonates: “In the social reality, the elitist element within Hasidism existed with regards to the tzaddik, but there was no way it could exist within the social dynamic of a particular hasidic community, except in relation to another community.”

 In the final analysis, both forms of Hasidism appealed to the masses and recruited entire towns into their ranks.
 Elitism existed in both, on the level of the tzaddikim, but the willingness to expand it, even slightly, to other superior individuals, creates an important social distinction.
 In any case, in the broader philosophical dimension, which rises above the concrete social context in which the classes developed, the concepts of R. Menachem Mendel of Kosov regarding hasidic attributes can enrich the literature of hasidic philosophy, similarly and in parallel to the ideas of R. Simcha Bunem of Peshischa.